ejchas/cse15l-lab-reports/lab1.md

 As such, no change in which file directory we are in happens.

-The **ls** command only lists out the name of the directory, lecture1
+The **ls** command only lists out the name of the current directory, lecture1